-- Register your interest with us at email@example.com and we’ll keep you informed of progress.
+- Join our call for AGR by Subscribing to our newsletter, or register your interest with us at email@example.com and we’ll keep you informed of progress.

 - Copy and paste this text into a letter to your MSP: